Why Breathing Matters in Lifting

 Holding Breath Too Long

-Holding your breath for multiple reps or extended periods can cause dizziness, fainting, or dangerous blood pressure spikes.
+Holding your breath for multiple reps or extended periods can cause dizziness, fainting, or significant blood pressure spikes.
 Reset between reps.

 Chest Breathing